patternfly/patternfly-react/packages/react-charts/src/components/Patterns/examples/patterms.md

 This demonstrates how to omit patterns from pie chart segments.

-The approach uses `usePatternDefs` to generate default pattern defs using the given `patternId` prefix.
+The approach uses `isPatternDefs` to generate default pattern defs using the given `patternId` prefix.
 The `patternScale` property is then used to apply indexed pattern IDs to each pie chart segment.
 If you want to omit a particular pattern from a pie segment, simply provide `null` instead.

 ```js
 import React from 'react';